abbotto/rectangular/readme/naming.md

 	- Other: `Weather$`.

 #### Factories
-- Factories return an object that contains the members of the service.
 - A factory is an implementation of a service that is invoked with `.factory()`.
+	- It returns an object that contains the members of the service.
-- A factory should be named in `lowerCamelCase` format.
+	- It should be named in `lowerCamelCase` format.

 #### Caveat